kontent-ai/delivery-sdk-net/README.md

 Find which content items reference a specific item or asset.
 This is useful for impact analysis before making changes.

-`EnumerateItemsAsync()` follows continuation tokens automatically.
+`EnumerateAsync()` follows continuation tokens automatically.
 If a subsequent page request fails, enumeration stops gracefully and returns items already received (no exception is thrown by default).

 Use status-aware enumeration when you need explicit page failure handling: